mikedane/cryptobear/README.md

 The website features a minimal design and an easy to use search function to help you find anything you need.

-The site is built using [React](https://reactjs.org/) and [Material-UI](https://material-ui-next.com/), and is fully mobile optimized.
+The site is built and managed using [React](https://reactjs.org/) and [Material-UI](https://material-ui-next.com/), and is fully mobile optimized.